JunyoungChoi92/ReactStudy/react.md

 };
 ```

-- React.memo is a higher-order component in React that allows you to optimize the performance of your component by memoizing its render result.
-Memoizing the render result means caching the output of the component so that it does not re-render unnecessarily.
+- **React.memo** is a higher-order component in React that allows you to optimize the performance of your component by **memoizing its render result**.
+Memoizing the render result means **caching the output of the component** so that it does not re-render unnecessarily.

-- React.memo works by comparing the previous and current props of the component and only re-rendering it if the props have changed.
+- **React.memo works by comparing** the previous and current props of the component **and only re-rendering it if the props have changed**.
 This is useful when you have a component that does not need to update frequently and you want to avoid the overhead of re-rendering it unnecessarily.
-  - Note that React.memo is similar to the useMemo hook, but it is used for optimizing the performance of components rather than individual values.
+  - Note that React.memo is similar to the useMemo hook, but it is used for **optimizing the performance of components rather than individual values**.
 While useMemo is used to memoize a computed value, React.memo is used to memoize the render result of a component.

 ```javascript
 import React from "react";